Skip to main content

 If you are already metabolically optimized, adding chromium likely will not move the needle much.
 Chromium is most effective when there is a specific deficit or resistance we are trying to correct.

-Bioavailability varies significantly between forms, so we are intentional about what you take.
-Chromium picolinate is the form most often used in clinical research.
-It has decent absorption and a strong body of evidence behind it for glucose control.
-Chromium polynicotinate (niacin-bound chromium) is often marketed as superior.
-The data is mixed, but it remains a viable option.
-Either form is generally acceptable, but consistency matters more than the brand.
+• Effectiveness second.
+Form matters.
+Chromium picolinate is the form most often used in clinical research and has a strong body of evidence for glucose control.
+Chromium polynicotinate (niacin-bound chromium) is a viable alternative.
 We advise against cheap chromium chloride, which has very poor bioavailability and is not worth your time or money.
+Consistency matters more than the brand.

 This is not a "more is better" situation.
 We look for the minimum effective dose to support your physiology without overshooting.